Introduction

 Powdered collagen is a convenient option for pregnant women.
 It can be easily incorporated into drinks and meals, providing a daily source of collagen.
 To find out which collagen to choose, check out our detailed article.

-Collagen powder for pregnant women: Easily dissolves in drinks and foods, providing a convenient solution to incorporate collagen into the daily diet of expectant mothers.
+Pregnancy collagen powder: Easily dissolves in drinks and foods, offering a convenient solution to incorporate collagen into the daily diet of expectant mothers.

-Tablets: A practical alternative for those who want a precise and regular dose of collagen without having to mix it with food or liquids.
+Tablets: A convenient alternative for those who want a precise and regular dose of collagen without having to mix it with food or liquids.

 For pregnant women, marine and hydrolyzed collagen are often the most recommended due to their high bioavailability and proven effectiveness.
-It is important to choose high-quality products that are free from contaminants and sourced sustainably.
+It is important to choose high-quality products, free from contaminants and sourced sustainably.

 Pro-Collagen New Skin: An ally for pregnancy and postpartum

-The Pro-Collagen New Skin from D-LAB is an innovative solution that supports skin and joint regeneration through a combination of hydrolyzed collagen and powerful active ingredients.
+The Pro-Collagen New Skin from D-LAB is an innovative solution that supports skin and joint regeneration thanks to a combination of hydrolyzed collagen and powerful active ingredients.

 Formulated from highly absorbable marine collagen peptides, it promotes skin elasticity, reduces signs of skin aging, and strengthens connective tissues.